DanielPDWalker/Astrophoto-API/README.md

 ## Features
+Images and Information at: [https://danielpdwalker.com/astrophoto_application_api](https://danielpdwalker.com/astrophoto_application_api)

+(Just images at the bottom of this readme)

 - Three rest APIs for each of the target types.
 Messier Objects, Asteroids, Comets and Meteor and Solar System Objects.
 - Kept to the rest specifications, though the APIs are fully browsable through the front end.
 - Frontend to display images as well as saved information about the target.